chakradharsrinivas16/CommanadLineAssignment/README.md

           - The script should accept the input from the User.
 #### Apporach -

 We created a function called `is prime` to determine whether a number is prime or not.
-If the number is less than 2, we indicate that it is not a prime, and if not, we run a loop from `2` to `sqrt(number/2)`(inclusive) to see if any of the above numbers divide the given number.
+If the number is less than 2, we indicate that it is not a prime, and if not, we run a loop from `2` to `sqrt(number/2)`(inclusive both) to see if any of the above numbers divide the given number.
 If we found any numbers, we can conclude that the number is not a prime because it has a divisor other than 1 and itself.

 We receive user input in the main code, store it in a variable, and then call the function while sending the argument as command line arguments.